choltreppe/parlexgen/README.md

   #  match: the matched string
   #  pos: the index of the start of the match inside the input string
   #  line, col
-  "out": Token(kind: OUT, line: line, col: col)
+  ($OUT): Token(kind: OUT, line: line, col: col)
+  # as you can see, you may can use any const expr for the pattern

   r"[0-9]+":
     echo "found number " & match & " at (" & $line & ", " & $col & ")"